 Do You Need To Speak To Someone About Your Avoidant Behavior?

-If you are having trouble with avoidant behavior or know someone who is, consider speaking to a medical professional.
+If you are having trouble with avoidant behavior or other emotional disorders, or if you know someone who is, consider speaking to a medical professional.
 Therapy is a great way to learn more about yourself and get a neutral, third-party perspective.
 Online counseling is becoming more and more popular, and research shows it is just as effective as traditional counseling sessions.
-This study, conducted by Brigham Young University researchers, found that technology-based therapy provides other added benefits including, “lower cost, no travel time, easy access, no waitlists, and trackable progress.”
+This study, conducted by Brigham Young University researchers, found that technology-based therapy provides other added benefits including, “lower cost, no travel time, no waitlists, and trackable progress.”

-On BetterHelp, you can get matched with a counselor right away based on your specific needs and preferences.
-You can easily connect from a smartphone, tablet, or computer and communicate in a variety of ways, including live phone, video, and chat sessions, as well as messaging.
+On BetterHelp, you can get matched with a counselor within 48 hours based on your specific needs and preferences.
+You can easily connect with a real human being from a smartphone, tablet, or computer and communicate in a variety of ways, including live phone, video, and chat sessions, as well as messaging.
 Below are some reviews of BetterHelp counselors from people experiencing similar issues.

 “Krisha has a gentle balance of grace and truth.
 I came into counseling a bit gun shy of what she might say about what I needed help with.
 Immediately she set me at ease and helped me focus on what was important and where I might want to reconsider my thought patterns.
 I made more progress in the time I had working with her than I had in years and years before that.
 I could not be more grateful for her work with me.
 I am finally starting to find freedom from some things that have followed me for over thirty years.”